John Densmore: Stand against commercialization

 Densmore, Manzarek and Krieger, after Jim Morrison's death, allowed "Riders on the Storm" to be used to sell Pirelli Tyres, but in the United Kingdom only.
 Densmore later stated that he "heard Jim's voice" in his ears and ended up donating his share of the money earned to charity.
 In 2003, Densmore vetoed an offer by Cadillac of $15 million for "Break On Through (To the Other Side)" citing Morrison's historic and vehement opposition to licensing the Doors' music, notably their best-selling single "Light My Fire" for a Buick television commercial, as well as Densmore's strong negative views on the subject of commercially licensing Doors songs and recordings.
 Densmore also objected to Manzarek and Krieger touring using the name "Doors of the 21st Century."

 In a subsequent court case, in which Densmore was joined by the Morrison estate, opposing lawyers attempted to portray Densmore as un-American, a communist and an eco-terrorist.
 Notable musicians who testified in support of Densmore included Bonnie Raitt, Randy Newman, Neil Young, Tom Petty, Eddie Vedder, and Tom Waits.
-Stewart Copeland of the Police, who had also performed with Krieger and Manzarek in 2002 and 2003, also testified in Densmore's and the Morrison estate's behalf.
+Stewart Copeland of the Police, who had also performed with Krieger and Manzarek in 2002 and 2003, also testified on behalf of Densmore and the Morrison estate.

 In 2013, Densmore released The Doors Unhinged, a book covering his lengthy but victorious legal battle with Krieger and Manzarek over their use of the Doors' name and logo in their touring and Densmore's veto of the Cadillac commercial offer.
 Manzarek and Densmore reconciled shortly before Manzarek's death in 2013.
 Densmore and Krieger have occasionally appeared together on stage again.